XavierAI-RDTeam/.github/profile/README.md

   - "main" hosts the latest stable and tested version of the code base that supports latest underlying frameworks such as ROS2 or NodeJS
   - "develop" hosts the experimental code that are under development or testing.
-  - "distro name" hosts the stable code base tested for the respective underlying framework ("melodic" for ROS framework based repositories).
+  - "distro name" hosts the stable code base tested for the respective underlying framework (Eg: "melodic" for ROS).

 2. Use the following Pull Request Message when creating a pull request for merging a branch